 Another huge draw for buy-in to the student-centered classroom?
 Playing music.
 I am able to cheat in US History II class…I play music from whatever decade we are covering.
 In other classes where that’s not applicable, I usually select some genres that I know would have classroom appropriate songs and have the students vote.
 I usually rotate through the top two choices.
 It gets to the point where if there ISN’T music playing, it seems too quiet.
 On the flip side, if the students’ seem a bit rambunctious and I haven’t turned on the tunes yet, there is a sense of calm that takes over the room.
 Though this seems counterproductive, according to a great article by Terry Hurley (found here), she explains that “a large number of students feel they are able to concentrate better and feel more relaxed with their headsets on and music blasting.”

 These are just some little things that you can do to make your classroom a place where students will be more motivated to actively work on those 21st-century skills.
-This, BY FAR, is not the end-all-be-all of what can be done in a classroom (check out my post on student-centered brain breaks), but it hopefully is sparking some creativity in your mind.
+This, BY FAR, is not the end-all-be-all of what can be done in a classroom (check out our series, “The Ultimate Guide to Brain Break Activities”), but it hopefully is sparking some creativity in your mind.
 As I mentioned before, flexible seating is a lot easier to put together than you would think….just be creative with what you have already!
 For more ideas, feel free to follow my Pinterest board on the subject, found here.
 Thanks for reading.